tikna123/machine-learning-concepts/README.md

     * It needs a hyperparameter that is “mini-batch-size”, which needs to be tuned to achieve the required accuracy.
 Although, the batch size of 32 is considered to be appropriate for almost every case.
     ![](https://github.com/tikna123/machine-learning-concepts/blob/main/images/im23.png) <br/>

-    * Code snippet for Gradient descent
+    * Code snippet for Mini Batch Stochastic Gradient Descent
          ```python
         for i in range(nb_epochs):
             np.random.shuffle(data)